YassinAJDI/MaterialJournal/README.md

 You can now run the project in an Android Emulator or a real Android Device.

-Note : A sample debug apk is avaible in the
+Note : A sample release apk is avaible [Here](app/release/app-release.apk)

 ## Built With